WeiRui-Wang/Pipeline/README.md

 ### F0 Overview

 F0 will utilize and further extends pipeline capabilities from M1 and M2 milestone to facilitate the building, testing and the deployment of 2 two different open source projects [reveal.js](https://github.com/hakimel/reveal.js) and [explainshell](https://github.com/idank/explainshell), both with web interface that can demonstrate the successful deployment.

 Additionally, flame graph generation feature will also be added and demonstrated along within one of the pipeline job specification.
 All previous capability of M1 and M2 were retained and module was expanded based on M2.

 Further adaptation and modification was in place to ensure capability of multi-stage pipeline across deployment process, such that pipeline now supports the building, testing, and deployment for all jobs with categorized steps.

-Further documentations and report content of F0 were documented as below.
+Detailed documentations and report sections can be referred as below.

 ### F0 YML Specification